Mount Gilead State

 discgolf and playground may be enjoyed by visitors in day-use

 areas of the park.
-The park hosts special events year-round and
+The park offers year-round special events

 Nature of the Area